Deyht/CIANNA/README.md

 CIANNA is not in a "released" / "stable" state.
 The framework itself and the associated interface are subject to significant changes between versions (no guaranteed forward or backward compatibility for now).
 One must pay attention to what has been changed before performing updates.

-**SKA Science Data Challenge 2 information** ([SDC2](https://sdc2.astronomers.skatelescope.org/)): *The present dev branch of CIANNA includes the work that was done by the [MINERVA](https://vm-weblerma.obspm.fr/minerva/ska-data-challenges/) team of implementing a 3D-YOLO network.
+**SKA Science Data Challenge 2 information** ([SDC2](https://sdc2.astronomers.skatelescope.org/)): *The present dev branch of CIANNA includes the work that was done by the [MINERVA](https://vm-weblerma.obspm.fr/minerva/ska-data-challenges/) team of implementing a 3D-YOLO network in the context of the SKA-SDC2.
 However, this is **not** a participation to the SDC2 reproducibility award and does not contain the actual training procedure we used for the challenge.
-This last point will come in a few weeks along with papers dedicated to our approach.
+This last point will come in a near future along with papers dedicated to our approach.
 Still, the present CIANNA_dev contains all the necessary functions (un-documented) to construct a 3D-YOLO network.*

 &nbsp;

 ## Installation

+####

+A full step-by-step installation guide of CIANNA and its dependencies from a fresh Ubuntu 20.04 is in construction and will be accessible [here](https://github.com/Deyht/CIANNA/wiki/Step-by-step-installation-guide-\(Ubuntu-20.04\)).

 #### Dependencies

 CIANNA is codded in C99 and requires at least a C compiler to be used.
 Additionally, it supports several compute methods:
 - **C_NAIV**: No dependency, very simple CPU implementation (mainly for pedagogical purpose).
 Support basic multi-CPU with OpenMP.
-- **C_BLAS**: Require OpenBLAS, much more optimized multi-CPU implementation.
+- **C_BLAS**: Require [OpenBLAS](https://github.com/xianyi/OpenBLAS), much more optimized multi-CPU implementation.
 Non-matrix operations can also be multi-threaded with OpenMP.
-(An OpenMP installation for OpenBLAS is advised)
+An OpenMP installation for OpenBLAS is advised, **compilation with the USE_OPENMP=1 option**.
 - **C_CUDA**: (Recommended) Most efficient implementation relying on Nvidia GPUs.
-It should work on GPUs from Maxwell to Ampere architecture, and can be compiled using CUDA 9.0 to CUDA 11.6, most recent being recommended.
+It should work on GPUs from Maxwell to Ampere architecture, and can be compiled using CUDA 9.0 to [CUDA 11.6](https://developer.nvidia.com/cuda-downloads), most recent being recommended.

-More details on the [System Requirements](https://github.com/Deyht/CIANNA/wiki/1\)-System-Requirements) page
+More details are provided on the [System Requirements](https://github.com/Deyht/CIANNA/wiki/1\)-System-Requirements) wiki page.

+*Note: verify that you updated your PATH and LD\_LIBRARY\_PATH with the appropriate elements for OpenBLAS and CUDA before compiling CIANNA.*

 #### How to install and compile